-802.11AC is a fast WiFi protocol that works in the 5GHz frequency.
+While 802.11AX WiFi-6 is the latest protocol, 802.11AC is still very fast wireless that works in the 5GHz frequency.

 The 2.4GHz frequency while slower compared to 5Ghz can travel farther and is still widely used when distance is a problem.

-All speed tests was done to a Netgear Nighthawk 802.11ac router 10 feet away past a wall.
+All speed tests were done to a Netgear Nighthawk 802.11ac router 10 feet away past a wall.

 Using the online site Speedtest.net it gave the results of 57Mbps Download, and 21Mbps Upload.